 Orthodontics Questions and Answers

+- How often will I have appointments?
 Appointments are scheduled according to each patient’s needs.
 Most patients in braces will be seen every three to eight weeks.
 If there are specific situations that require more frequent monitoring, we will schedule appointments accordingly.

 - Will I need to have teeth extracted for braces?
 Removing teeth is sometimes required to achieve the best orthodontic result.
 Straight teeth and a balanced facial profile are the goal of orthodontics.
 However, because new technology has provided advanced orthodontic procedures, removing teeth is not always necessary for orthodontic treatment.

+- How much will braces cost?
+Are financing options available?
+How does my insurance work?
 It is impossible to give an exact cost for treatment until we have examined you.
 Each treatment plan is created specifically for the patient, and so the cost can vary.
 However, we will be able to give you a ballpark figure after your exam.
 Final cost is presented at the conference appointment after Dr. Chris has developed your treatment plan.
 At the conference, we will also present several financing options to accommodate your needs.
 We will review your insurance policy and help to maximize your benefit and file your claims.

+- Do braces hurt?
 Generally, braces do not “hurt.”
 After certain visits, teeth may be sore for a few days.
 In these situations, pain medications such as Advil or Tylenol will ease the discomfort.
 However, after most visits, patients do not feel any soreness at all!

+- Do I need to see my family dentist while in braces?
 Yes!
 Regular checkups with your family dentist are important while in braces.
 Your family dentist will determine the intervals between cleaning appointments while you are in braces.

+- Are there foods I cannot eat while I have braces?
 Yes.
 Once treatment begins, we will explain the complete instructions and provide a comprehensive list of foods to avoid.
 Some of those foods include ice, hard candy, raw vegetables, and all sticky foods.
 You can avoid most emergency appointments to repair broken or damaged braces by carefully following our instructions.

+- Is it too late to have braces if I am already an adult?
 A surprising percentage of our patients are adults.
 In fact, 25 percent of all orthodontic patients are adults.
 Health, happiness, and self-esteem are vitally important to adults.
 No patient is “too old” to wear braces!
 Dr. Chris has treated patients as old as 80.